 - Almost 1 in 4 men had been injured or involved in an alcohol-fuelled fight

 Dr Alex Yellowlees, Consultant Psychiatrist at Priory Hospital Glasgow said: “These are shocking revelations, reinforcing the fact that the excessive or inappropriate consumption of alcohol is a massive social and public health problem.

 “The misuse of alcohol can lead to alcoholism and a wide variety of very distressing consequences as has been shown by this survey.

 “Alcohol is seen as a social pastime in today’s society and excess drinking, particularly over the weekend, is considered acceptable by many.
 Drunken behaviour is often viewed in a humorous light.
 However, the consequences can be anything but funny.

 “There is no doubt that alcohol is a harmful and addictive drug.
 It damages both mental and physical health, creates problems for society and is the cause of much violence.
-It is becoming increasingly apparent that drastic measures need to be taken to address these problems, at national and local level.
+It is becoming increasingly apparent that drastic measures need to be taken to address these problems, at a national and local level.

 “The most important thing is recognising and understanding that you have an alcohol problem and want to do something about it.
-For many it is very difficult to admit that they are an alcoholic.
+For many, it is very difficult to admit that they are an alcoholic.
 What may start off as harmless fun can soon escalate to something more serious, particularly if it becomes a regular occurrence and is not treated properly.”

 If you are already thinking about treatment for your alcohol consumption, then you have admitted that you have a problem and need help, which is a significant first step.
 Our nationwide network of specialist consultants, hospitals, clinics and therapists have helped thousands of people to overcome their alcohol addiction successfully.